Kristina01111000/Drws_site/README.md

 - justified text on whole site, it doesn't appear to work for mobile
-- fogure out a new sentecnce or something for the top homepage columns
+- figure out a new sentence or something for the top homepage columns -> Dr. W is doing this

 11/16
 - See if bottom text on the quizzes connects to the site